Teaching

 Undergraduate Research

-We regularly host undergraduate researchers through: - CURE Programs: Course-based Undergraduate Research Experiences - Summer REU: NSF Research Experiences for Undergraduates - Honors Thesis Projects: Year-long independent research projects - Work-Study Positions: Part-time research assistant positions
+We regularly host undergraduate researchers through: - CURE Programs: Course-based Undergraduate Research Experiences - Summer REU: NSF Research Experiences for Undergraduates - Honors Thesis Projects: Year-long independent research projects - Knight Campus Undergraduate Scholars: Funded research positions - Work-Study Positions: Part-time research assistant positions

 Postdoctoral Training